bushstas/classy-loader/README.md

 For CSS files the loader will search for JS index file in the same directory
 and then get local prefix from the file, so JS and CSS will be syncronized.
-You should put your JS loaders first before CSS loaders, because CSS parser will need cached JS prefixes
+You should put your JS loaders first before CSS loaders, because CSS parser will need cached JS prefixes.

 ```javascript
 export default class MySuperButton extends React.Component {